blackmagic-debug/black-magic-org/usage/swo.md

 If the SWO stream is not shown, check baud rate.

 ### Windows
 Black Magic Probe shows up in the device manager as two COM ports.
 For Windows 8 and 10, no drivers need to be installed for serial ports.
-For earlier versions, one can use an [.inf file](https://github.com/blackmagic-debug/blackmagic/tree/master/driver) that references the pre-installed serial driver.
-On Windows, connect [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) to the second of the two COM ports, labeled "Black Magic UART Port".
+For earlier versions, one can use an {bmd-gh}`.inf file<tree/master/driver) that references the pre-installed serial driver.
+On Windows, connect [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>` to the second of the two COM ports, labeled "Black Magic UART Port".

 SWO decoding in the probe does not need any special utilities and works on every os.
 For setups that use only a single channel this may be all you need.